PallaviMohindru/PayrollSystemAPI/README.md

 # PayrollSystemAPI
 API to upload a CSV file containing data on the number of hours worked per day per employee and retrieve a report detailing how much each employee should be paid in each pay period

-## Instructions on how to build and run the application
+## Instructions on how to build/run the application
+1. create a directory : mkdir project_name
+1. go to that directory : cd project_name
 1. unbundle the code
 1. install the required packages with the given command on command prompt:  pip install -r requirements.txt
 1. run these commands: